RubaAbdulrahman/Udacity/README.md

 python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 ```

-Now that we have cleaned the data and trained our model.
-Now it's time to see the prediction in a user friendly way.
+So we have cleaned the data and trained our model. to run the Wep App

 **Go the app directory** and run the following command: